Wahlberg's eagle: Behaviour and ecology

 Wahlberg's eagle mainly hunts birds (including other raptors such as the Gabar goshawk and Barn owl), although it also feeds on reptiles (various lizards and snakes) and a few small mammals (Tree squirrels, Mongooses, Hares).
 It has also been recorded eating various Invertebrates such as termites, grasshoppers and beetles.

-Wahlberg's eagle breeds mainly in southern Africa during the winter months.
+Wahlberg's eagle breeds mainly in southern Africa during the October to February period.
 It builds a stick nest in the fork of a tree or the crown of a palm tree.
 Wahlberg's eagles are monogamous and form long-term pair bonds.
 They are well known for complex and spectacular aerial courtship displays.
 They are very territorial and solitary nesters.
 The nest is often reused by the same pair through multiple years.
 Their breeding season occurs during the wet season of northern South Africa from October to February as food is more readily available.
 The female feeds the chicks with food provided by the male eagle.

 Reductions in reproductive output were observed in the 1990s, which were thought to be related to increased population density in Wahlberg's eagles; breeding success was highly density dependant, and resource availability did not play a part in this phenomenon.